 The main results show that increasing mortgages reduces crime, particularly theft, burglary, aggravated assaults, and low-level offenses.
 There are reasons to expect differential effects by racial, ethnic, and concentrated disadvantage levels.
-For example, credit-worthy racial and ethnic minorities, due to redlining, have been denied loans affecting long-term neighborhood and individuals' life outcomes (Aaronson et al., 2021a,b; Anders, 2023; Appel and Nickerson, 2016; Faber, 2020; Jacoby et al., 2018; Mitre-Becerril, 2024).
+For example, racial and ethnic minorities, due to redlining, have faced more challenges getting credit, affecting long-term neighborhood and individuals' life outcomes (Aaronson et al., 2021; Faber, 2020; Lyons et al., 2023; Mitre-Becerril, 2024).
 Residing in disadvantaged neighborhoods affects whether individuals experience discrimination in market transactions (Besbris et al., 2019).
-Even if there is no discrimination, to the extent that minority-prevalent neighborhoods have lower baseline mortgage levels, a marginal increase could have a larger impact relative to places with widespread credit availability due to non-linear effects.
+Even if there is no discrimination, to the extent that minority-prevalent neighborhoods have lower baseline mortgage levels, a marginal increase could have a larger impact relative to places with widespread credit availability due to decreasing marginal returns.